waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plan: Survive Victory Road 2F
 **Status:** Party is critically injured.
 I am on Victory Road 2F.
 **Current Step:** My `boulder_puzzle_solver` is now working.
-My next step is to generate a solution for the eastern boulder puzzle from my current position and execute it.
+My next step is to generate a solution for the western boulder puzzle from my current position and execute it.

 # V. Archived Plans & Disproven Hypotheses
 - **(Confirmed) Victory Road 2F Western Boulder Puzzle Solved:** Solved the puzzle by pushing the boulder from (5, 15) to (2, 17), clearing the barrier at (8, 9).
 This was done manually after the `boulder_puzzle_solver` failed due to a flawed model of the environment.